EJM143/WebDev.CreativeProject1/README.md

 I encourage you to explore the new material covered in class, as well as related (but optional) content we may link to along the way (e.g. CSS3 animations).
 This is your chance to:

-1. Build websites that you can link to on your resume or code portfolio.
+1. Build websites that you can link on your resume or code portfolio.
 2. Ask the instructor about features you want to learn how to implement.
-3. Apply what you're learning to projects you are personally interested in and may use outside of just a AD 320 assignment.
+3. Apply what you're learning to projects you are personally interested in and may use outside of just an AD 320 assignment.
 4. Get feedback on your use of new languages and technologies we're learning.

 Some students may choose to build upon their Creative Project throughout the quarter.
 You may choose to create a new website for each CP, or build on previous submissions, as long as you meet requirements listed for that particular CP.
 Remember that these are for you to bring outside of the course, and you are encouraged to explore/ask about material we don't get to cover in class if you would like!